Back

 In 1978, the Center for Venture Research completed a study about USA businessmen raising seed capital.
 They began using the term ‘angel’ when referring to investors.
 From this time, an individual who provides capital for a business startup turned into an angel investor.

-Nowadays, angel investors are high-net-worth people who give financial backing for small startups, typically in exchange for owning an equity of the company.
+Nowadays, angel investors are high-net-worth people who give financial backing to small startups, typically in exchange for owning equity in the company.
 Angel investors are often startup owner’s relatives or friends.
 The funds that angel investors provide may be a one-time investment to help the business get off the ground or an ongoing injection to support and carry the company through its difficult early stages.

 You need wings to get off

 And a startup needs funds.
-Let’s find out what advantages you gain when an angel investor comes to your project and why it’s better than other investments ways.
+Let’s discover what advantages you gain when an angel investor comes to your project and why it’s better than other investment ways.

 1. Nothing ventured, nothing gained

-Unlike the traditional investors, angel investors aren’t beholden to banks or other institutions.
-This allows them to invest their money much more freely.
-As such, angel investors may be more likely to take investment risks.
+Unlike traditional investors, angel investors aren’t beholden to banks or other institutions.
+This allows them to invest their money much more freely, and as such, angel investors may be more likely to take investment risks.

 2. Wise men say